 Judy Proctor, Manager, NH Comprehensive Cancer Collaboration.
-Judy works with partners across the state who pool resources and collaborate through workgroups to reduce the incidence of suffering from and mortality due to cancer in New Hampshire.
-These efforts encourage healthy lifestyles, promote recommended cancer screening, increase access to quality care, improve quality of life for survivors of cancer and promote an awareness of emerging issues related to cancer.
+Judy works with partners across the state who pool resources and collaborate through task forces and committees to reduce the incidence of suffering from and mortality due to cancer in New Hampshire.
+These efforts encourage foster communities and systems that support healthy lifestyles, promote recommended cancer screening to prevent and detect cancer at its earliest stage, and optimize quality of life for those affected by cancer.
 Judy, a registered nurse with a degree from Georgetown University, worked for over 15 years in the field of oncology nursing.
 She also has a strong public health background and is a Certified Public Manager.

 Direct Line: (603) 415-4277

-Rebecca Sky, Director, NH Health & Equity Partnership.
-Rebecca works with community and statewide partners in New Hampshire collaborating to create the NH Health & Equity Partnership,seeking to advance health equity for Nh's racial, ethnic, and linguistic minority communities.
-Through encouraging leadership and coordinating project work, Rebecca facilitates this Partnership bringing her extensive previous work experience in non-profit governance.
-Her previous work at the Foundation for Healthy Communities focused on improving access to quality healthcare for New Hampshire’s limited English proficient and deaf and hard of hearing residents via promoting the provision of communication access in medical encounters.
+Rebecca Sky, Project Director.
+Rebecca works with community and statewide partners in New Hampshire to establish evidenced-based community falls prevention programs.
+Rebecca has 20+ years experience in project management at various non-profit organizations.
+Rebecca's previous work at the Foundation for Healthy Communities was with the NH & Equity Partnership with a particular focus on improving access to quality healthcare for New Hampshire’s limited English proficient and deaf and hard of hearing residents via promoting the provision of communication access in medical encounters.
 Rebecca is a graduate of Penn State University with a B.S. in Health Policy and Administration.